StateFarm-STEM/pyinthesky/README.md

 # pyinthesky

-## Py in The Sky - Python High Altitude Balloon Data Tracker
+## Py in The Sky - High Altitude Balloon Data Tracker

 ### This is a STEM project meant to teach the following:

 - Microcontroller / electronics basics
 - Introduction to coding concepts
-  - Python being the language of choice
+  - Arduino Language being the language of choice
 - Test the finished product in a high altitude balloon flight to the stratosphere (90-125k feet)

 Lessons will be broken up into short lessons students can work on by themselves or in small groups.